csound-plugins/risset-data/docs/opcodes/dict_set.md

 ## Abstract

-Set (or remove) a value from a hashtable
+Set a value from a hashtable

 ## Description